Senior couple walking in the park for energy and health.

 Some foods provide more energy:

-Bananas: Natural sugars and fiber boost energy for a few hours.
+• Bananas: Natural sugars and fiber provide a boost in energy for a few hours.

-Nuts: Almonds and walnuts, Protein, healthy fats and carbs, Energy all day.
+• Nuts: Almonds and walnuts Provide Protein, healthy fats, and carbs, Giving You Energy all day.

-Whole-grain oatmeal provides your body with fiber, stabilizes blood sugar levels, and keeps you full until the end of the day.
+• Whole-grain oatmeal provides your body with fiber, helps stabilize blood sugar levels, and keeps you feeling full until the end of the day.

-Dark Chocolate contains natural stimulants, caffeine, theobromine, and focus and energy boosters.
+• Dark Chocolate contains natural stimulants, including caffeine and theobromine, which can provide a focus and energy boost.

 Physical Activity and Movement